Brown County State Park is a rugged oasis for outdoor enthusiasts known for its scenic vistas and stunning fall colors.

 Hubbard passed away in 1930, but his legacy lives on.
 Stroll through the lodge and you can meet Abe and some of his neighbors.

 In addition to the rooms at the inn, there are also sleeping cabins and furnished year-round family cabins, all named for characters in Hubbard’s strip.

-There are three campgrounds in Brown County State Park with 401 electric campsites, 28 non-electric, 118 equestrian electric, and 86 equestrian non-electric.
+There are three large campgrounds in Brown County State Park with 401 electric campsites, 28 non-electric, 118 equestrian electric, and 86 equestrian non-electric.
 There’s no primitive camping available.